-For almost six months, Berlin's theatres and concert halls have been closed.
-All of them have used this time to develop well thought-out, sustainable hygiene policies.
-The result is changes in safety regulations, which can be flexibly integrated and which offer a relaxed cultural experience for everyone.
-It also means we culture lovers all need to be a little flexible ourselves.
+In 2020, Berlin's theatres and concert halls have made committed use of this time to develop well thought-out, sustainable hygiene concepts.
+The result is formats in which changes in safety regulations can be flexibly integrated and which offer a relaxed cultural experience for everyone after closure:

 - The performances are shortened and will be without breaks and venue eateries will be closed